How to use StreamField in Wagtail

 {% include 'blog/blocks/image_text.html' with block=block only %}

-1. include a is built-in template tag from Django, and I with people to understand include better here (include_block seems like a syntax sugar)
+1. include a is built-in template tag from Django, and I wish people to understand include better here (include_block seems like a syntax sugar)

 Wagtail Tutorial Series: